 Most pet waste that is sent to landfills is encased in petroleum-based polyethylene (PE) bags, which can take up to 1,000 years to decompose.
 Compostable pet waste bags decompose much faster than PE (polyethylene) plastic bags.
 However, compostable bags won’t decompose if disposed of inside a non-compostable bag.
 Dispose of the compostable bag and the waste curbside with other compostable yard waste, bury it in your backyard, or compost it yourself.

-Properly scoop and dispose of poop in compostable bags rather than plastic bags the next time your dog schedules a business meeting.
+Properly scoop and dispose of poop in compostable bags rather than plastic bags the next time your dog goes potty.

 Subscribe to receive more zero waste tips.